 During pregnancy, the developing tongue separates from the floor of the mouth.
 Sometimes this process is incomplete and some of the tissue remains – this is called a frenulum.
 If the frenulum interferes with the normal movement or function of the tongue, it is called “ankyloglossia”, or “tongue-tie”.

 For comfortable and effective breastfeeding, the baby must latch deeply onto the breast with the mouth wide open and the tongue forward.
-The tongue then moves in a wave-like motion, rising to compress breast tissue and dropping to create a vacuum to help draw out milk.
+The tongue then moves in a wave-like motion which stimulates the breast to release its milk and flow to the baby.
 Tongue-tie can make it hard for the baby to do these things and can contribute to: